InceptionCyberSecurity/ParrotHack/README.md

 Use pythonscan.sh to agressiveley scan target drone hping3 Flood attack script over WiFi on http connection?
 The .txt files are for future scripts to detetc, identify and gain a shell on target drone.

+# Bugs
+Send issues to info@arcadeusops.com stating nature of issue.
+A screenshot will help too.
+Thanks.